Эта страница не доступна на русском языке.

 As an international financial institution, entrusted with public monies to promote transition in its countries of operations, the Bank is accountable to its shareholders who remain at the heart of policy design and strategic decision-making.

 The Bank has a number of mechanisms to enhance accountability and governance.
 The Office of the Chief Compliance Officer (OCCO) is responsible for: investigating allegations of fraud and corruption both internal as well as external to the Bank; identifying and handling of reputational risks to the Bank; and ensuring that the Bank operates to the highest ethical standards.
-The Bank’s Independent Recourse Mechanism (IRM) allows members of the public, in certain circumstances, to file complaints with the Bank with respect to Bank financed projects.
-The Evaluation Department (EvD) provides independent evaluations of the implementation of projects undertaken by the Bank and its sectoral and operational Strategies, with sole accountability to the Board of Directors.
+The Bank’s Project Complaint Mechanism (PCM) allows members of the public, in certain circumstances, to file complaints with the Bank with respect to Bank financed projects.
+The Evaluation Department (EvD) provides independent evaluations of the implementation of projects undertaken by the Bank and its sectoral operational Strategies and Policies, with sole accountability to the Board of Directors.

 Willing to listen and receptive to comment

 Through its commitment to open communication, the Bank demonstrates its willingness to listen to third parties so as to benefit from their contributions to its work in fulfilling its mandate.